danikachhour/Theme-blurange/README.md

-# Piwik Blurange Theme
+# Matomo Blurange Theme

 ## Description

-Add your theme description here.
+A new blue theme for Matomo.